-A popular sweet during the Ganesh festival all over the country is modak.
-Prepared in various ways, modak is a dish that primarily features a sweet filling encased in steamed or fried exterior shell.
-The Maharashtrian version of the modak features coconut and jaggery as the filling and steamed exterior made out of rice flour.
-In some regions, these modaks are also fried in oil instead of being steamed.
-Another version of the modak features chana dal as the filling instead of coconut and jaggery.
-Making modak is no easy feat.
-It requires time, patience, and a lot of effort.
-With the right recipe and instructions, this delicious sweet dish is worth all the effort that goes into making it.
+A popular sweet enjoyed throughout the country during the Ganesh festival is the modak.
+Prepared in various ways, the modak is a dish primarily consisting of a sweet filling enclosed in a steamed or fried exterior shell.
+The Maharashtrian version of the modak includes a filling of coconut and jaggery, encased in a steamed shell made from rice flour.
+In certain regions, these modaks are fried in oil instead of being steamed.
+Another variation of the modak features chana dal as the filling, substituting coconut and jaggery.

 For the filling